bec-archer/SR80-Manuals/user-manual.md

 - **Email** (optional)
 - **Tax Exempt** toggle
 - **Add a Contact** (optional) — tap to expand and add a contact person (name, phone, email, role).
 Useful for commercial accounts where someone other than the customer will be the point of contact.
 You can add more contacts later from the customer detail screen.

+#### Company (Optional)

+Below the Customer field, in the same card, is the **Company** field.
+Start typing a company name and matching companies will appear as suggestions.
+Tap a suggestion to select that company, or type a brand new name — a new company record will be created automatically when you save the work order.

+**What happens when you select a company:**
+- A row of customer name chips appears between the Customer and Company fields (e.g., "Rick M. | Joe S. | + New") — these are people who've checked in under that company before.
+Tap a name to auto-fill their info instantly.
+Tap "+ New" to enter a new person.
+- If the company is **tax exempt**, you'll see a green indicator: "Tax exempt (via ABC Construction)" in the footer below the card.
+The tax status comes from the company automatically.

+**Customer fills in the company automatically:** If you select a customer who's already linked to a company (or create a new customer with a company name), the Company field will auto-fill.
+You don't need to type it twice — the app connects the dots for you.

+**Walk-ins:** If the customer is an individual (not from a company), just skip the Company field entirely.
+It's optional — leaving it blank works exactly like before.

+**Company-only jobs:** If you know the company but don't have an individual contact name, that's fine — just fill in the Company field and skip the Customer field.
+The work order will be linked to the company without requiring a customer contact.
+You can always add a customer later by editing the job.

 #### Adding Items